A blood sample drawn from a vein in your arm

 Does everyone with elevated DHEAS have symptoms?

-Can the DHEAS test be performed in my doctor's office?
+Can the DHEAS test be performed in my healthcare practitioner's office?